 “I'm often inspired by the path of most resistance.
 Looking for those tiny snippets of error, machines being pushed into areas of behaviour that seem wrong and un-useable, there is real fruit there.”
 Clark.

-Argued by many (and we don’t disagree) to be the greatest modern rock drum sound, Dave Grohl’s guest drum spot for QOTSA is a masterclass in hard hitting.
-The sound is tight, punchy and forward sounding as a result of the kit being tracked in a small corked, 8 x 12 isolation booth by engineer Eric Valentine, and controversially, the cymbals overdubbed separately.
-This allows more surgical control over the snare, kick and toms, with just a pair of high positioned Sony C37As for added subtle room ambience.
+Argued by many (and we don’t disagree) to be the greatest modern rock drum sound, Dave Grohl’s guest drum spot for QOTSA is a masterclass in hard-hitting.
+The sound is tight, punchy, and forward sounding as a result of the kit being tracked in a small corked, 8 x 12 isolation booth by engineer Eric Valentine, and controversially, the cymbals overdubbed separately.
+This allows more surgical control over the snare, kick, and toms, with just a pair of high positioned Sony C37As for added subtle room ambiance.
 Electronic cymbal pads were set up on the initial pass for Grohl to hit as he bullies his way around the kit, and then damped dummy snares and toms added to the actual hardware so he could replay the fills note for note with the minimum of microphone bleed.

-“One of the standout things for me about [Dave] is how he mimics the length of the guitar notes with the hi-hat open/closed pressure.
+Valentine recalled, “One of the standout things for me about [Dave] is how he mimics the length of the guitar notes with the hi-hat open/closed pressure.
 But the thing that is most striking is how consistently he hits the drums.
-He plays very hard, which in a lot of cases does not necessarily result in the best drum sound.
+He plays very hard which, in a lot of cases, does not necessarily result in the best drum sound.
 But because Grohl hits so consistently it is much easier to accommodate the really hard playing.
 I have heard people speculate that there are samples layered in with the drum recording.
 There are definitely no samples.
 Grohl just plays with inhuman consistency.”